Lullabot/information-security-policy/access/lullabot_vpn.md

 # Lullabot VPN

 ### Policy
-The use of the virtual private network (VPN) is required when accessing Lullabot accounts and servers from unknown or untrusted locations.
+The use of the virtual private network (VPN) is required when accessing Lullabot servers and strongly recommended when accessing any accounts and servers from unknown or untrusted locations.

 ### Scope
 This policy applies to all Lullabot employees and contractors.

 ### Compliance
+Critical assets are only available via the VPN, like the Daily Report and edit.lullabot.com.
+Since users need to use the VPN to access some assets, they are configured to use the VPN and are likely used to doing so.

 ### Explanation and Implementation